Stress and strain - basic concepts

 Mohr's circle

-The circle diameter rotates 2φ degrees anti-clockwise, this being the angle that brings the base diameter coincident with the σ axis.
+The circle diameter rotates through angle 2φ anti-clockwise, being the angle that brings the base diameter coincident with the σ axis.
 Hence there are no shear stresses on these planes.
-We call these normal stresses principal stresses, designated σ1 and σ2 shown on the diagram below.
+We call these normal stresses the principal stresses, designated σ1 and σ2 shown on the diagram below.

-The principal stresses act on the principal planes which are 90 degrees apart (180 degrees on the Mohr circle).
+The principal stresses act on the principal planes which are 90° apart (180° on the Mohr circle).

-It is clear from Mohr's circle below that the maximum shear stress occurs on planes oriented 45 degrees (90 degrees on the circle) from the principal planes.
-It is easily shown that normal stresses are equal on the planes of maximum shear stress and have the value (σ1 + σ2}/2
+It is also clear from Mohr's circle below that the maximum shear stress occurs on planes oriented 45° (90° on the circle) from the principal planes.
+It is easily shown that normal stresses are equal on the planes of maximum shear stress and have the value (σ1 + σ2}/2 where σ1 and σ2 are the principal stresses.

 Strain